 My concern is that a court of law doesn’t ask a jury to be certain to a ‘high-degree’.
 They ask for a verdict ‘beyond all reasonable doubt’.

-Through my work as a Licensed Paralegal at Neil Hudgell Solicitors, I have handled a variety of claims against the police, acting for clients who have been wrongfully arrested and accused of serious offences such as murder.
+I have handled a variety of claims against the police, acting for clients who have been wrongfully arrested and accused of serious offences such as murder.

 One case even involved an individual who was unlawfully arrested and accused of sexual offences, despite being totally innocent, as the police had simply got the wrong person.